 Important safety information:

-- Cresylate drops is for use in the ear only.
+- Cresylate drops are for use in the ear only.
 Do not get Cresylate drops in your eyes, nose, or mouth.
 If you get Cresylate drops in your eyes, rinse immediately with cool water.

 - If your symptoms do not improve within 2 weeks or if they become worse, contact your doctor.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant while taking Cresylate drops, discuss with your doctor the benefits and risks of using Cresylate drops during pregnancy.
-It is unknown if Cresylate drops is excreted in breast milk after topical use.
+It is unknown if Cresylate drops are excreted in breast milk after topical use.
 If you are or will be breast-feeding while you are using Cresylate drops, check with your doctor or pharmacist to discuss the risks to your baby.